Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Gamma Spectroscopy

 An independent experiment was conducted for $\gamma$ spectroscopy to acquire complementary data and broaden the energy range of our analysis.
 Charge distributions were measured using four $\gamma$ sources, \iso{Am}{241}, \iso{Ba}{133}, \iso{Cd}{109}, and \iso{Cs}{137}.
 These sources were placed near the crystal and aligned at its center during data taking.
 The energies of the $\gamma$ rays and X-rays emitted from these sources, along with their exposure times, are listed in Table~\ref{tab:SpectroscopyPeakPoints}.
 Data without any sources was also collected over an extended period to obtain the background distributions before and after acquiring data with the sources.
 This allowed us to verify the stability of the PMT gain and background distribution with time.
 The pure peak for each source was identified by subtracting the background distribution, as illustrated in Fig~\ref{fig:Spectroscopy}.

 The peak positions were determined by fitting the charge distributions.
 The charge distribution for isotope $i$ can be modeled as

 where $N_{ij}$ represents the normalization constant of the $j$-th peak, and $\mathrm{CB} (q)$ denotes a Crystal Ball function commonly used to model peaks measured by scintillation crystals with energy loss processes~\cite{gaiser_charmonium_1982}.
 The function includes parameters for peak position $\mu_{ij}$ and resolution $\sigma_{ij}$, which are free during the fitting process.
-The $\alpha_{ij}$ and $n_{ij}$ parameters account for the peak shape.
+The $\alpha_{ij}$ and $n_{ij}$ parameters account for the threshold and the exponent of the power-law low-end tail part in the distribution, respectively.
 Flat and linear background components were added to the \iso{Ba}{133} and \iso{Cs}{137} distributions, respectively, to model Compton scattering of high-energy $\gamma$ rays.

 The model was fitted to data by minimizing the following chi-squared: